Diabetes and Obesity CARE Council Logo

 • Expertise in diabetes-related device research, including continuous glucose monitoring

-Velocity's Diabetes and Obesity CARE Council is led by distinguished physician, Julio Rosenstock, MD.
-The council leverages his vast experience in diabetes and metabolism-related research, alongside Velocity sites and staff that have supported thousands of trials and offer access to millions of patient lives.
+Velocity's Diabetes and Obesity CARE Council is led by distinguished physicians, and leverages their vast experience in diabetes and metabolism-related research, alongside Velocity sites and staff that have supported thousands of trials and offer access to millions of patient lives.

 CARE Council Logo_Horizontal White